 Coconut oil is the oil of the moment.
 You’ll find it in everything from chocolate cake to hair conditioner.
 It’s packed full of vitamins and minerals, and in cosmetics is revered for its moisturising, glow-inducing properties.

-Lush sources coconut oil from the Indonesian island of Nias, where the coconuts are grown, harvested and processed - all by the same company, Sumatera.
+One of Lush's direct sources coconut oil comes from the Indonesian island of Nias, where the coconuts are grown, harvested and processed - all by the same company, Sumatera.
 But how do the coconuts on the trees make it into the oil in products?
 It all begins with a shimmy - up a 20ft tree to be exact.

 The journey from coconut to cosmetics….

 If you’ve seen the cartoons of coconuts dropping onto heads, you’ll know that coconuts grow high up in the tree tops.
 This means that when they are ready to harvest - that’s around three times a year - coconut collectors must do a skillful shimmy up the tall trees to cut the fruits down with machetes.
 But don’t worry, although the hardy nuts fall from heights of up to 20 metres, they are protected by their durable outer shells.
 A good harvest at one of the largest coconut farms can produce up to 15,000 coconuts - each one priced fairly according to size and quality.

 When coconuts fall they are at their prime for producing oil, so getting them to the factory quickly is important.
 Coconuts remain fresh for up to 3 weeks after harvesting, but their oil has a shelf life of up to two years.
 Once on the ground, it’s time to gather the coconuts up and take them to the processing facility.
 A driver collects the coconuts from different meeting points across the area, checks the quality of the harvest, and then pays the farmers directly at the time of collection.